swcarpentry/DEPRECATED-boot-camps/python/reproducible_workflow/reproducible_workflow.md

 useful to place this file under version control for the purpose of tracking changes to it.

-A reasonable rule of thumb for getting started is that if the file is realatively small (ours is < 100k), go ahead and commit it to the Git repository, as you won't be wasting much hard disk space.
+A reasonable rule of thumb for getting started is that if the file is realatively small, go ahead and commit it to the Git repository, as you won't be wasting much hard disk space.
 Additionally, the file will then travel with your code, so if you push your repository to Github (for example) and one of your collaborators clones a copy, they'll have everything they need to generate your results.

-However, if your file is realatively large AND is backed up elsewhere, you might want to avoid making a duplicate copy in the `.git` directory.
+However, if your file is relatively large (the stimuli files here are about 3.5 MB) AND is backed up elsewhere, you might want to avoid making a duplicate copy in the `.git` directory.

 In either case, you'll want to ensure that every one of your data files has some sort of metadata associated with it to describe where it came from, how it got to you, the meaning of the columns, etc. There are many formats for metadata that vary from simple to very complex.
-If you're interested in following good ecological best practices, you may want to review the [Ecological Metadata Language][3] and the tool [Morpho][4] for creating metadata files.
-For your own private work, make sure that, at a minimum, you create a `README.txt` file that describes your data as best you can.
+At a minimum, make sure to create a `README.txt` file that describes your data as best you can.
+This is also helpful because empty directories do not get

 Copy and paste the text below into a `README.txt` file and place it in the data subdirectory.
 Remember that this is a bare-bones description - in your own work, you'll want to include as much information as you have.

-	Data received via email on April 1, 2013 from Professor Smith.
-Includes records from camera trap surveys conducted by John Doe and Jane Doe from 2011-2012.
-Method of collection, site locations, and additional descriptions are found in John Doe's dissertation, Chapter 3 Appendix, filed August 2012 at UC Berkeley.
+	Data from grasshopper auditory receptor recordings, donwloaded from the CRCNS ia-1 data-set.
+Includes files with spike times and files with auditory stimuli.
+For full methods, refer to Rokem et al. J Neurophys (2006).

 At this point, your project directory should look like this:

 	.
 	├── data
 	│   ├── README.txt
+	│   ├── grasshopper_spike_times1.txt
+	│   ├── grasshopper_spike_times2.txt
+	│   ├── grasshopper_stimulus1.txt
-	│   ├── sightings_tab_lg.csv
+	│   ├── grasshopper_stimulus2.txt
 	├── man
 	├── results
 	├── src

-Add both the data file and readme file to your git repository.
+Add the readme file to your git repository.

 What about the case in which your raw data is hosted elsewhere, on a SQL server, for example, or a shared hard drive with your lab?
 Now your data is